threewholefish/game-rules/UnoGoRummy.md

     * +2
     * Wild
     * +4
-    * Blank/Suicide
+    * Blank
-* For the same purposes, Wild, +4, and Blank/Suicide cards can belong to a run of any colour/suit
+* For the same purposes, Wild, +4, and Blank cards can belong to a run of any colour/suit